 I am on a journey to heal, to learn to forgive, to open my heart, and to discover who I am.
 The more my heart opens, the more I have the courage to be.
-My journey started long before I knew it, and now I have finally awakened to all the gifts that life and God have
+My journey started long before I knew it, and now I have finally awakened to all the gifts that life and Spirit have

 bestowed upon me.
 I’ve created this blog to narrate the experiences, the people, the places and the ideas that have shaped my heart.
 I write for me and share my soul through what I write.
 If I’m lucky, maybe I will inspire a few to find their voice.

 I write for women in celebration of women.
 I write for men who love their women strong.
 Through writing, I break down my walls of fear and explore my raw, authentic emotions to find the space to forgive and accept myself.
 I search for the places where I’m honest and probe in the places I’m not.
-I write about sexuality, womanhood, motherhood, poverty, oppression, liberation, education, love, spirituality and everything that has been part of my creation.
+I write about sexuality, womanhood, motherhood, poverty, oppression, liberation, education, love, nature, spirituality and everything that has been part of my creation.
 Writing breaks my heart [open] as I learn to release that which I am not, and embrace that which I am.